How efficient is your supply chain? : VALUE STREAM MAPPING

 Click on the summary below for a taster of the course content.

-Full details of a typical workshop programme on this subject can be obtained by clicking on this link :
+Full details of the contents of typical face to face workshop programme on this subject can be obtained by clicking on this link :

 This can be summarised as follows :